atilaneves/unit-threaded/README.md

         }
     }

-Your unittest blocks will now be run in threads.
+Your unittest blocks will now be run in threads and can be run individually.
 To name each unittest, simply attach a string UDA to it:

     @("Test that 2 + 3 is 5")
     unittest {